FORGING A CONSTITUTION... (Scroll down to see complete Constitution)

 D. Provide students with valuable resources, advice and information on graduate programs.

-E. Promote fellowship among students who share similar interests, goals, and passions
+E. Promote fellowship among students who share similar interests, goals, and passions about history.

 Article 3: Members